What is the primary function of chloroplasts in plant cells? | Channels for Pearson+

 1

-Understand the role of chloroplasts: Chloroplasts are organelles found in plant cells and some algae, responsible for photosynthesis.
+Understand the role of chloroplasts: Chloroplasts are specialized organelles found in plant cells and some algae.
+Their primary function is to conduct photosynthesis, which is the process of converting light energy into chemical energy stored in glucose.

-Identify the process of photosynthesis: Photosynthesis is the process by which chloroplasts convert light energy into chemical energy, specifically in the form of glucose.
+Identify the process of photosynthesis: Photosynthesis occurs in two main stages - the light-dependent reactions and the Calvin cycle (light-independent reactions).
+The light-dependent reactions take place in the thylakoid membranes of the chloroplasts, where sunlight is absorbed by chlorophyll and used to generate ATP and NADPH.

-Recognize the components involved: Chloroplasts contain chlorophyll, a pigment that captures light energy, and other molecules that facilitate the conversion of light energy into chemical energy.
+Explore the light-dependent reactions: During these reactions, chlorophyll absorbs light energy, which excites electrons.
+These electrons are transferred through a series of proteins known as the electron transport chain, resulting in the production of ATP and NADPH.

 Watch next